Graduate students may find additional sources of funding via external sources, such as the opportunities listed below.

 Water and energy modeling and management, management of computer centers virtualization, autonomic computing, hybrid systems, cloud computing, Internet data centers, green systems/data centers, green computing

 The L’Oréal For Women in Science program recognizes and rewards the contributions women make in STEM fields and identifies exceptional women researchers committed to serving as role models for younger generations.
 More than 2,000 women scientists in over 100 countries have been recognized since the program began in 1998.
-The L’Oréal USA For Women In Science fellowship program awards post‐doctoral women scientists in the United States with grants of up to $60,000 each.
+The L’Oréal USA For Women In Science fellowship program awards post‐doctoral women scientists in the United States with grants.
 Applicants are welcome from a variety of fields, including the life and physical/material sciences, technology (including computer science), engineering and mathematics.
-The application and more information on the L’Oréal USA For Women in Science program can be found at www.lorealusa.com/forwomeninscience.

-The National Defense Science and Engineering Graduate Fellowship Program (NDSEG) is sponsored by the Army Research Office, Office of Naval Research, Air Force Office of Scientific Research and the DoD High Performance Computing Modernization Program.
+The National Defense Science and Engineering Graduate Fellowship Program (NDSEG) is sponsored by the Army Research Office, Office of Naval Research, Air Force Office of Scientific Research and the DoD High-Performance Computing Modernization Program.
 This program is intended for U.S. citizens at or near the beginning of their doctoral studies in science or engineering programs.
-The fellowships are for three year tenures and include full tuition and fees, a competitive stipend, and a health insurance allowance.
-The NDSEG Fellowship application will open in September 2014 for the 2015 award cycle.
+The fellowships are for three-year tenures and include full tuition and fees, a competitive stipend, and a health insurance allowance.

 National Research Council of the National Academies

 The National Research Council of the National Academies sponsors a number of awards for graduate, postdoctoral and senior researchers at federal laboratories and affiliated institutions.
-These awards provide generous stipends ($42,000 - $75,000 per year for recent Ph.D. recipients and higher for additional experience; master's level stipends are $38,000 per annum), and the opportunity to do independent research in some of the best-equipped and staffed laboratories in the U.S. Research opportunities are open to U.S. citizens, permanent residents, and for some of the laboratories, foreign nationals.
-Detailed program information, instructions on how to apply, and a list of participating laboratories is available on the NRC Research Associateship Programs web site.
-Direct questions to the NRC at 202.334.2760 or email@example.com.
+These awards provide generous stipends, and the opportunity to do independent research in some of the best-equipped and staffed laboratories in the U.S. Research opportunities are open to U.S. citizens, permanent residents, and for some of the laboratories, foreign nationals.
+Direct questions to the NRC at 202.334.2760 or firstname.lastname@example.org.
 There are four review cycles annually.
 Deadline dates are: Feb.
 1, May 1, Aug.
 1, and Nov.
 1. Applicants should begin a dialogue with prospective advisers at the lab as early as possible, before their anticipated application deadline.

 National Science Foundation Fellowships